ossf/fuzz-introspector/doc/sphinx/source/user-guides/comparing-introspector-reports.rst

 At this point we have two ``.json`` files with data from two Fuzz Introspector runs.
-The difference between the Fuzz Introspector runs is that one is based off a corpus generated over 10 seconds and the other is based off a corpus generated over 300 seconds.
+The difference between the Fuzz Introspector runs is that one is based on a corpus generated over 10 seconds and the other is based on a corpus generated over 300 seconds.

 We can now compare the two runs using the Fuzz Introspector ``diff`` command: